 Confidence will be very important if you’re going to get the essence of this amazing look just right.
 Show off your curves by pairing a black cami bralet with a long, side-split skirt or opt for a midriff cut-out maxi dress.
 Swap the plumed headwear for a diamante headband and add to the glamour with a pair of embellished, slingback heels.
 Cher wonderfully made her bold outfit perfect for the sophisticated Academy Awards by complementing her exposed midriff with a loose-fit jacket — get the same effect with a chiffon kimono.

 There’s no doubting that Julia Roberts is one of film’s most celebrated women.
 After all, she has appeared in so many blockbuster movies and also has an Oscar win among her remarkable list of accomplishments.
 Obviously, the actress has donned many outfits during her on-screen time, but perhaps one of the most iconic costumes is the red, off-the-shoulder dress she wore with long, white evening gloves in Pretty Woman.
 Created by designer, Marilyn Vance-Straker, this scarlet column dress, featured a sweetheart neckline and sat elegantly off the shoulder to create a beautiful silhouette that looked innovative, yet timeless.
-So, how do you get the high-street version?
+This my favourite of the world’s most iconic dresses/ So, how do you get the high-street version?

 Feminine elegance is seen throughout this gown’s design.
 If you have a special occasion coming up, this style is ideal.
 Stick with the sweetheart neckline but opt for a shorter hemline or even an asymmetric skirt cut to tone down the formality.
 Pair with wrap-round heels and keep jewellery to a minimum — chokers look particularly good with this neckline and a simple, neutral-shade clutch will finalise the look perfectly.
 Wearing your hair up will help show off the outline of the dress, too.